Teaching Young Children Problem Solving

 - Prepare a special treat or other desirable item as an incentive for positive behavior.
 Praise every effort to make it happen, and give only occasional reminders.
 Make sure it is earned before it is given.
 Allow the children to experience disappointment if they have not earned it.
 They will do better the next time around.

 The majority of children want to do the right thing.
 If we give them the benefit of the doubt and help them comply, they will usually meet our expectations.
 Delayed gratification is a difficult concept, even for adults.
 We want our needs to be met immediately, and have very little patience with having to wait.
 Children are no different.

 When we make sure that they are prepared ahead of time and have ample opportunity for compliance, we enable their positive behavior.
 Other things that help are seeing that they are well rested, have eaten before taking them into shopping areas, and are involved in some way.
 The color, sound, and excitement of a shopping trip can be a positive experience for our children if we plan and prepare ahead.

 Children are very capable of learning problem solving skills at a young age if we take the time to teach them.
 Using the circumstances we have in our own homes will help our children learn the vital skills necessary to help them be successful in public places.
-As they to ask for what they want, the power of cause and effect, and are able to delay gratification, their emotional health will be affected for the better, and so will our own!
+As they learn to ask for what they want, understand the power of cause and effect, and are able to delay gratification, their emotional health will be affected for the better, and so will our own!